-This section of the site looks at the different drawing papers and surfaces available to coloured pencil artists.
-We will take each type of pencil in turn and which substrates will perform best.
+Let's look at the different drawing papers and surfaces available to coloured pencil artists.

 Let's start by considering paper - the most common surface that pencil artists use.

-We did a series of pencil tests on 15 different papers suitable for coloured pencil work and recorded the results on this page, which you may like to check out.
+We did a series of pencil tests on 15 different papers suitable for coloured pencil work, check out the results on this page.

 We also investigated the best paper for coloured pencil by drawing the same subject on 8 different surfaces, using the same selection of pencils.